dankamongmen/notcurses/README.md

 cursor is updated based on the width of the output.
 Along the way, notcurses attempts to minimize total amount of data written by eliding unnecessary color and style specifications, and moving the cursor over large unchanged areas.

-The worst case input frame (in terms of output size) is one whose colors change from coordinate to coordinate, uses multiple combining characters within each grapheme cluster, and has a large geometry.
-Peculiarities of the terminal make it impossible to comment more meaningfully regarding delay.

 Using the "default color" as only one of the foreground or background requires emitting the `op` escape followed by the appropriate escape for changing the